 The journey so far ……

-This year with the beginning of a new decade Saroni has christened her ‘Diversity, Sustainability and Social Justice’ initiatives with the Saroni Roy Foundation.
-Saroni Roy Foundation (SRf) is a social enterprise that perpetuates social, economic and environmental well-being, creating a more peaceful and inclusive ‘one world’ to live and love.
+In 2020 with the beginning of a new decade Saroni has christened her ‘Diversity, Sustainability and Social Justice’ initiatives with the Saroni Roy Foundation and SRf Creatists, social enterprises that perpetuate social, economic and environmental well-being, creating a more peaceful and inclusive ‘one world’ to live and love.
 SRf Creatists is a proud Affiliate Member of the prestigious Australia India Business Council Limited.

-In the year 2018 Saroni was awarded the Ms India Australia Goodwill Ambassador title at the Miss/Mrs/Mr India Australia beauty pageant organised by Miss India Australia Corporation, for her contribution to social causes.
-As a prelude to the commemoration of the 150th Birth Anniversary of Mahatma Gandhi last year, on 5th of October 2018, Saroni assisted Dr. Partha Gangopadhyay, Executive Director, Mahatma Gandhi Research Centre, India & Associate Professor, School of Business, Western Sydney University, in conducting the International Peace, Security and Development workshop, in Western Sydney University, Parramatta.
+In 2018 Saroni was awarded the Ms India Australia Goodwill Ambassador title at the Miss/Mrs/Mr India Australia beauty pageant organised by Miss India Australia Corporation, for her contribution to social causes.
+As a prelude to the commemoration of the 150th Birth Anniversary of Mahatma Gandhi in 2019, on 5th of October 2018, Saroni assisted Dr. Partha Gangopadhyay, Executive Director, Mahatma Gandhi Research Centre, India & Associate Professor, School of Business, Western Sydney University, in conducting the International Peace, Security and Development workshop, in Western Sydney University, Parramatta.
 As a keynote speaker and presenter at the workshop Saroni spoke on ‘The role of film and modern media in perpetuating peace’.
 Saroni along with Professor Partha did a video interview with Stephen Killelea AM, Founder, Institute for Economics and Peace, to be screened at the workshop.

-Since then Saroni has worked with several international world peace NGOs, National Gandhi Museum India, multi-cultural community organisations and government officials in Australia, and hosted a series of initiatives to commemorate Mahatma Gandhi’s 150th Birth Anniversary last year, to perpetuate diversity, inter-faith dialogue & communication, peace and inclusiveness.
+Since then Saroni has worked with several international world peace NGOs, National Gandhi Museum India, multi-cultural community organisations and government officials in Australia, and hosted a series of initiatives to commemorate Mahatma Gandhi’s 150th Birth Anniversary in 2019, to perpetuate diversity, inter-faith dialogue & communication, peace and inclusiveness.